suhanidubey12/Fem-care/README.md

 PCOS affects a significant portion of the global female population, yet early awareness, consistent symptom tracking, and emotional support remain limited.
 Many users struggle to interpret symptoms or track long-term changes in their health.

-FEM-CARE AI aims to bridge this gap by providing intelligent symptom analysis, progress tracking, and mental wellness support in a safe and easy-to-use digital platform.
+FEM-CARE aims to bridge this gap by providing intelligent symptom analysis, progress tracking, and mental wellness support in a safe and easy-to-use digital platform.

 ---